 We can talk about it when there is a document, translated from one language to another by a professional translator.
 Under the translation there must be a statement and a signature which assures that the work is accurate and complete.
 The document must be signed by the translator or a representative of the translation company.
+Legal and certified translation are about the same thing when it comes to personal documents

 Having it means that you now possess a legally binding record which will be accepted by the U.S. officials, courts and academic institutions.
 So, you need such translation if you are going to apply for American citizenship; for the admission process of most American universities and colleges and many others.